 This was just the tip of the iceberg, though it seemed a nice portion of scandal resulted from the alliances of American heiresses with British peers (as well as the European aristocracy).
 One scandal which comes to mind is that of Katherine McVickar.
 The daughter of a Commodore in the U.S. Navy, Miss McVickar arrived in England in 1870, where she met the forty-something Major Charles Grantley Norton and accepted his proposal of marriage.
 Nine years later, her marriage to Norton was dissolved so she could marry his cousin John Richard Brinsley Norton, 5th Baron Grantley, who was twenty years younger and the father of her unborn child.
 Katherine and Lord Grantley married only five days before she gave birth to the Hon.
 Joan Mary Conyers Norton.
 This bit of scandal was covered up by Debrett’s, who amended their subsequent editions to make it appear that Katherine hadn’t divorced her husband to marry his cousin days before the birth of her daughter.
 Fortunately for all parties involved, Katherine went on to become a noted society hostess until her death in 1897.

 Another noted case was Frances Work, who married James Burke Roche, later 3rd Baron Fermoy, in 1880.
 Her father was very much against international marriages and as a condition of Frances’ marriage to Burke Roche, her twin sons Francis and Maurice were raised in America.
-Frances divorced Roche for desertion in 1891, but her father remained mistrustful of his daughter’s sense, and left a will with fifteen codicils, which mirrored her marital career, one of which cut her out of his will when she married Hungarian horse trainer Aurel Batonyi in 1905.
+Frances divorced Roche for desertion in 1891, but her father remained mistrustful of his daughter’s sense, and left a will with fifteen codicils, which mirrored her marital career: one cut her out of his will when she married Hungarian horse trainer Aurel Batonyi in 1905.
 She was restated in the will by another codicil, which left her a nice sum if she separated from Batonyi.

 As you can see, not even the Edwardians were exempt from messy scandals, bitter divorces, and illegitimate children.
 The difference between us and them was style with which they carried off their breaches of etiquette.
-Though, as mentioned above, the double-standards frequently resulted in the ostracism of women, if enough money, power, and position were involved, even the most shocking circumstances could be overcome.
+Though, as mentioned above, the double-standards frequently resulted in the ostracism of women, but if enough money, power, and position were involved, even the most shocking circumstances could be overcome.

 The Marlborough House Set by Anita Leslie